Francode77/hair_removal_ham10000/README.md

 # Includes

 `patch_hairs.ipynb` - runs the script<br>
-`functions.py` - necessary functions
+`functions.py` - functions <br>
+`config001.yml`- config file

 # Usage

 1. Open the file `patch_hairs.ipynb` from a Jupyter notebook IDE<br>
 2. Run all cells

-The algorithm can be tweaked if necessary<br>
+The algorithm can be tweaked if necessary, either in the notebook, or by saving different configurations in a .yml file<br>

 # Settings